 - Enjoy Daytime Trick-or-Treating.
 The problem with trick-or-treating is how late it starts!
 Check out one of the many daytime trick-or-treating events at farmers markets, shopping centers and historic streets.

 - Visit Davis Graveyard.
 The decorations at Davis Graveyard are so spectacular it’s hard to believe it’s free to visit this private home display.
 The Davis family adds something new every year, and the tombstones are realistic and clever.
+This year they’re even offering exclusive tours.
 8703 SE 43rd Ave, Milwaukie.

 - Or Visit a Real Graveyard!
-The Tour of Untimely Departures at Lone Fir Cemetery is back!
-Follow a ghostly guide through the candlelit cemetery and hear the spooky and unusual stories of the departed. *UPDATE: This 2023 event sold out in 24 hours.
-Mark your calendars for next year!*
+Thanks to the popularity of the Tour of Untimely Departures at Lone Fir Cemetery, they are now offering Twilight Tours every Saturday in October.
+Follow a ghostly guide through the tranquil cemetery and hear the spooky and unusual stories of the departed.

 - Visit the Pirates of Pinehurst.
 Every October, Pinehurst Court in Sherwood transforms from peaceful cul-de-sac into a pirate conclave.
 See over-the-top decorations, watch 10-minute live shows, and redeem pirate doubloons (hidden in Sherwood parks and trails) for a reward!